 This SNAP Advocacy Guide produced by the Massachusetts Law Reform Institute (MLRI) walks you through the core eligibility rules for SNAP: How to apply, what proofs are needed, how much income is counted, how the household composition rules work and more.
 It also includes advocacy tips on how to fix SNAP problems – inaccurate denials, inappropriate verification demands, how to file an appeal and what happens in a hearing.
 This Advocacy Guide tool is for low income households, community organizations and legal services advocates.

-SNAP is a critical program in difficult economic times, especially important for low-income older adults to remain in the community, as a work support for low-wage families and individuals in economic crisis.
+SNAP remains a critical safety-net program in difficult economic times.
+It is especially important for low-income older adults and persons with disabilities to remain in the community, and as a work support for low-wage families, homeless and unemployed individuals in economic crisis.